geco-bern/FluxDataKit/README.md

 # Fluxnet aggregation project

 This project is the framework used to create the LEMONTREE flux data kit, a dataset with consistent model drivers for use and re-use.
-The formatting of the data follows the requirements of the [rsofun]() package.
+The formatting of the data ultimately follows the requirements of the [rsofun]() package.
 However, additional fields will be included to expand research into the domains of machine learning.
+More so, the package generates intermediates which adhere to the PLUMBER2 processing workflow.
+Hence, while generating `rsofun` drivers the package generates intermediate files which are compatible with land surface modelling (netcdf) formats.
+This effort therefore serves two communities or uses cases.

 The data sources from various ecosystem flux data providers or datasets, most prominently these are the FLUXNET2015 dataset, the OneFlux data (an amended version of FLUXNET2015), ICOS processed data, and Plumber2 data.
 The latter includes many of the AsiaFlux and OzFlux sites, in addition to the FLUXNET2015 dataset.